 Developing Personal Advocacy

 Test taking is another aspect of schooling that Elias struggled with.
 Naturally, he didn’t want to be the last one done and when students started to finish, he would race through the rest of the test.
 It goes without saying that he never guessed the right answers that way.
 With cyber school, students don't know when other students finish a test.
-He can take his time, ask questions to his teacher or myself, and work at a speed conducive to his learning style.
+He could take his time, ask questions to his teacher or myself, and work at a speed conducive to his learning style.
 This approach aligns with my philosophy that we are not designed for under-the-gun test taking.
 We learn other skills in life — crawling, walking, playing sports, learning to ride a bike — naturally and without negative consequences tied to time.
-With virtual learning, Elias can demonstrate his mastery of the material without watching the clock.
+With virtual learning, Elias could demonstrate his mastery of the material without watching the clock.